snayfach/MIDAS/docs/tutorial.md

 `merge_snps.py -i snvs -o Bacteroides_vulgatus -g 57955`

 * '57955' is the identifier of *Bacteroides vulgatus*, which was in sample_1 and sample_2
+  * See merged.species_prevalence for a table listing common species in samples 1 and 2
 * The main outputs, stored in the directory 'Bacteroides_vulgatus', are:
   * SNV frequency matrix
   * Core-genome consensus sequences for strains